 WHO IS REQUIRED TO TAKE THE INCOMING ENGLISH PLACEMENT EXAM?

-All international graduate and undergraduate students with a TOEFL score below 600 PBT or 100 iBT must take a placement exam when they arrive at the Institute.
-The exam includes a reading test, an essay, and an interview.
+All international graduate and undergraduate students with an iBT TOEFL score below 100 must take our English Placement Exam.
+The exam is offered online during the summer and includes a multiple choice reading test and an essay.
 According to the combined results of these tests, students will either be placed in an IEP class or will be considered "exempt" from IEP classes.
+Note that if there is a wide discrepancy between your reading and writing score, you may be asked to attend an interview in order to finalize your placement.

 WHO CAN BE WAIVED FROM TAKING THE PRATT ENGLISH LANGUAGE PLACEMENT EXAM?